marcwebbie/passpie/README.rst

 Database path
 ===============

 The default database path is at `~/.pysswords`.
-If you want to change the database path at database creation pass the --database option to pysswords
+If you want to change the database path, add --database option to pysswords together with --init.

 .. code-block:: bash